Sauna Heater Size Calculator

 A properly sized heater reaches 80-100°C (176-212°F) within 30-45 minutes and maintains consistent heat throughout your session.

-The standard formula is 1.1 kW per cubic meter of sauna space.
-This accounts for average insulation and typical ceiling heights.
+The standard formula is 1 kW per cubic meter of effective sauna space, accounting for insulation and typical ceiling heights.

 Glass Adjustments

 Glass surfaces lose heat 3x faster than insulated walls.
-Add 1.2 kW per square meter of glass for doors, windows, or walls.
+Each m² of glass adds 1.2 m³ to the effective volume calculation.

 How to Calculate Your Sauna Heater Size